Monster from the Ocean Floor

-Monster from the Ocean Floor is an American 1954 science fiction film about a sea monster that terrorizes a Mexican cove.
-The film was directed by Wyott Ordung and starred Anne Kimbell and Stuart Wade.
+Monster from the Ocean Floor is a 1954 American science fiction film directed by Wyott Ordung and starred Anne Kimbell and Stuart Wade.
+The film's plot was about a sea monster that terrorizes a Mexican cove.

 It was the first film produced by Roger Corman (although he had previously written Highway Dragnet).

 Plot

-Julie Blair (Anne Kimbell) is an American artist vacationing at a seaside village in Mexico.
+Julie Blair is an American artist vacationing at a seaside village in Mexico.
 She hears stories about a man-eating creature dwelling in the cove.
-She meets Steve Dunning (Stuart Wade), a marine biologist doing research in the area, and they fall for one another.
+She meets Steve Dunning, a marine biologist doing research in the area, and they fall for one another.
 She further investigates the stories of a sea monster killing people along with unexplained disappearances in the area.
 Julie thinks there might be some substance to these rumors, but Dunning does not.

 The mysterious death of a diver inspires Julie to investigate, but Dunning remains very skeptical.
 She sees a giant amoeba rising from the ocean.
 Thinking fast she is able to get a tissue sample from the monster.
 Confronted with the evidence, and now admitting the creature does in fact exist, Dunning uses the submarine to attack the monster.